 How to Grow Golden Glow (Rudbeckia laciniata ‘Hortensia’)

 Golden Glow is a popular flower found in Maine gardens.
 It can often be found along roadsides or near old abandoned homesteads.
 Although it is not a wildflower, it may appear to be one.
-These towering flowers can reach a height of 8 to 10 feet if they are not pinched to curtail their growth.
-It is sometimes known as the outhouse plant as it appears it was once a custom to plant Golden Glow near the outhouse to provide a privacy screen.
+These towering flowers can reach a height of 8 to 10 feet if they are not pinched to control their growth.
+Golden Glow is sometimes known as the outhouse plant as it was once a custom to plant Golden Glow near the outhouse to provide a privacy screen.

-Coreopsis, also referred to as "golden glow," produces brilliant yellow blooms - resembling a daisy - atop tall slender stems.
+This impressive flower produces brilliant yellow blooms atop tall slender stems.
 The flowers may be either single or double petaled.
 Their height ranges from two feet to four feet or more depending on the cultivar.
 These easy-to-grow perennials return every year in large clumps adding bright color to the garden from mid summer until frost.

 - Location: Golden Glow will grow in partially sunny areas where it receives 4 to 6 hours of direct sunlight a day, but prefers full sun.
 These delightful flowers create a dazzling display under the rays of the sun.